sunaoka/email-normalizer-js/README.md

 `@sunaoka/email-normalizer` is a Node.js port of [`gmr/email-normalize`](https://github.com/gmr/email-normalize).

 It normalizes email addresses by applying mailbox provider-specific rules such as plus addressing, Gmail dot handling, and Fastmail subdomain aliases.
-It can detect providers from MX records through PHP's native DNS functions, or use a static domain map when DNS lookups should be skipped.
+It can detect providers from MX records through Node.js DNS APIs, or use a static domain map when DNS lookups should be skipped.

 ## Requirements